 Financial liabilities are measured at amortized cost using the effective interest method.
-They include accounts payable to members; accounts payable to the FARM, UAFs, and other RSPs; and other accounts payable.
+They include accounts payable to members; accounts payable to the FARM, UAFs, and other RSPs; other accounts payable; and funds held for members.
 Gains and losses are reported in the statement of operations in the period in which the liability is derecognized.

-Management considers the carrying amount of financial liabilities to be a close approximation of the fair value of the liabilities, due to the short-term nature of these liabilities.
+Management considers the carrying amount of financial liabilities to be a close approximation of the fair value of the liabilities due to the short-term nature of these liabilities.